apache/parquet-format/Encryption.md

    certain version of a table, authenticates the service and gets the list of table files and their AAD prefixes.
    * Frameworks above Parquet create table integrity tools that manage the file AAD prefixes.
-For example, a framework table writer can create a signature file that contains the table ID, file list/number and the file AAD prefixes.
+For example, a framework table writer can create a signature file that contains the table ID, file list/number and optional AAD prefixes.
 The AAD prefixes can be either explicit (eg random) or derived from the table ID and file name/number.
 The signature file is signed with a secret key (private or symmetric), and stored next to the table files, or in another location known to the readers.
 The readers get the public or symmetric key, verify the signature file and get the AAD prefixes for the table files (potentially, along with file names/paths).

 #### 4.4.2 AAD_Suffix
-Sometimes, a number of encrypted columns have their file offset either directly visible or possible to infer from other metadata.
-This might be exploited for attacks on file integrity - such as replacement of column pages in row group 0 by pages from the same column in row group 1.
+File integrity can be disrupted by module swapping inside the file - such as replacement of column pages in row group 0 by pages from the same column in row group 1.
 Also, if an encryption key is re-used in multiple files and the user has not provided a unique AAD_Prefix for each file – an attacker can swap modules between the files.
 While these attacks succeed under rare conditions and in